aspose-words/Aspose.Words-API-References/english/net/aspose.words/fileformatutil/imagetypetoextension/_index.md

 ---
 title: FileFormatUtil.ImageTypeToExtension
 second_title: Aspose.Words for .NET API Reference
 description: Converts an Aspose.Words image type enumerated value into a file extension.
-The returned extension is a lowercase string with a leading dot.
+The returned extension is a lowercase string with a leading dot in C#
 type: docs
 weight: 50
 url: /net/aspose.words/fileformatutil/imagetypetoextension/